sudhir5595/Court_Counter_App/README.md

   Increase the score by 1 points

 ### RESET
-  Set the score of both teams to 0
+  Set the score of both teams to 0 points